-Moving Mountains' work includes educational support programmes, construction and development of school facilities and vital community infrastructure, support for health programmes and medical centres, environmental projects, capacity building work and support for organizational development, vocational training and employment and economic development initiatives.
-So as well as taking part in a truly magical trek of a lifetime to the top of the highest mountain in Africa you will also help us to continue to move mountains for disadvantaged children, families and communities across the world.
+Moving Mountains' work includes educational support programmes, construction and development of school facilities and vital community infrastructure, support for health programmes and medical centres, environmental projects, capacity building work and support for organisational development, vocational training and employment and economic development initiatives.
+So as well as taking part in a truly magical trek of a lifetime to the top of the highest mountain in Africa you'll also help us to continue to move mountains for disadvantaged children, families and communities across the world.

 Please see movingmountainstrust.org for more information and details of all of the charity's projects and programmes across the world.

 |1||Arrive Kilimanjaro Airport / Moshi|